 Leave During a Standard Five-Year Residency

-- For documented medical conditions, including pregnancy and delivery, that directly affect the individual (i.e., not family leave), residents may take an additional two weeks off during the first three years of residency, for a total of 142 weeks required in the first three years of training, and an additional two weeks off during the last two years of residency, for a total of 94 weeks required in the last two years of training.
+- For documented medical conditions, including pregnancy and delivery, that directly affect the individual (i.e., not family leave), residents may take an additional two weeks off during the first three years of residency, for a total of 142 weeks required, and an additional two weeks off during the last two years of residency, for a total of 94 weeks required.

-- Unused vacation or leave time cannot be applied to reduce the amount of full-time experience required per year without prior written permission from the ABS.
-Such requests may only be made by the program director and must be mailed on official letterhead to the ABS office (no emails or faxes).
+- Arrangements beyond the standard medical leave described above require prior written approval from the ABS.
+Such requests may only be made by the program director and must be sent by mail or fax on official letterhead to the ABS office (no emails).

 - If permitted by the residency program, the five clinical years of residency training may be completed over six academic years.
 All training must be completed at a single program with advance approval from the ABS.
 In this option, an average of 48 weeks of full-time training is required in each clinical year as explained above.
 The first 12 months of clinical training would be counted as PGY-1, the second 12 months as PGY-2, and so forth.
 No block of clinical training may be shorter than one month (four weeks).

 - Under this option, a resident may take up to 12 months off during the six-year training period.
 The resident would first work with his or her program to determine an appropriate leave period or schedule.
-The program would then request approval for this plan from the ABS; requests must be mailed on official letterhead to the ABS office (no emails or faxes).
+The program would then request approval for this plan from the ABS; requests must be sent by mail or fax on official letterhead to the ABS office (no emails).

 - Use of the six-year option is solely at the program's discretion, and contingent on advance approval from the ABS.
 The option may be used for any purpose approved by the residency program, including but not limited to, family issues, visa issues, medical problems, maternity leave, external commitments, volunteerism, pursuit of outside interests, educational opportunities, etc.